Gositi/discord-fs/README.md

 ### Important
 These bugs will either be fixed in the next patch release or minor release.
-- Renaming of files in GUI (such as Nautilus) is not supported

 ### Other
 These bugs will be fixed whenever there is time, but most likely in a future minor release.